LimKianAn/xcluster/README.md

 2294c949-88f6-5390-8154-fa53d93a3313                    Phoned Home     21s     14m 19s x-cellent-firewall      00000000-0000-0000-0000-000000000000    v1-small-x86    Firewall 2 Ubuntu 20201126     vagrant
 ```

-The reconciliation logic in reconcilers did their job to deliver what's in the sample [manifest](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).
+The reconciliation logic in reconcilers did the job to deliver what's in the sample [manifest](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).
 This manifest is the only thing the user has to worry about.

 COMMENT: maybe summarize what was happening, maybe be a bit more enthusiastic about the end result? 😅